 Perhaps the most famous and widely used of all French sauces, mayonnaise is an emulsion of egg yolks and oil, with vinegar, mustard, salt and papper.

 If you aren’t making it yourself, it’s on every supermarket shelf (some also sell fancy homemade kinds in the refrigerated section).
-Many French brands have extra mustard in them, so if you want it without, look carefully at the labels.
+Read the labels carefully if you don’t want the extra mustard that many French brands have added.

 As with so many other famous French dishes, its origins are disputed.